clearlinux/how-to-clear/07-1-telemetry.md

 By default, telemetry isn't opt-out and the installer will ask people if telemetry should be enabled, with the default selection being "not enabled".
-We do however encourage people to enable telemetry to help out and make Clear Linux OS higher quality.
+We do encourage people to enable telemetry to help out and make Clear Linux OS higher quality.

-Intels privacy policies are applicable to the Clear Linux OS telemetry stack, and the Clear Linux OS telemetry does not collect intentionally identifyable information about the user or system owner.
-People who use the telemetry APIs discussed in this chapter should assure that this use also does not conflict with any of the policies or privacy laws.
+Intel's privacy policies are applicable to the Clear Linux OS telemetry stack, and the Clear Linux OS telemetry does not collect intentionally identifiable information about the user or system owner.
+People who use the telemetry APIs discussed in this chapter must ensure that their use does not conflict with any Intel policies or local privacy laws.

 The telemetry API revolves around the delivery of telemetry records as an individual unit to a HTTPS collection service.
-On the client, a spooling daemon `telemd` takes care of opt-in/out, throttling and encapsulating the telemetry data.
+On the client, a spooling daemon `telemd` takes care of opt-in/out, throttling, and encapsulating the telemetry data.
 Several telemetry probes generate probe specific payload data and deliver it to the `telemd` service for delivery.